UNREPD x THE GRAND LA

-Following Marcelin’s Elevation: Abstract Meditations on Iconic Black Discipline, UNREPD will present: Corey Pemberton’s Content Aware, which questions the process of objects becoming artifacts, and considers black artists’ roles in memorialization and record keeping; Valincy-Jean Patelli’s I Will Tell You the Future, which explores Yoruba cosmology and examines acts of manifestation through ritual; and Moncho 1929’s :Botanica, which highlights how African and Indigenous religious symbolism and practice permeate through Christianity, while being masked by it and largely unspoken, in many Latinx households.
+Following Marcelin’s Elevation: Abstract Meditations on Iconic Black Discipline, UNREPD will present: Corey Pemberton’s Content Aware, which questions the process of objects becoming artifacts, and considers black artists’ roles in memorialization and record keeping; Valincy-Jean Patelli’s I Will Tell You the Future, a body of mixed-media works that explore Yoruba cosmology and how we examine acts of manifestation through rituals and spiritual practices; and Moncho 1929’s :Botanica, which highlights how African and Indigenous religious symbolism and practice permeate through Christianity, while being masked by it and largely unspoken, in many Latinx households.

 The four-exhibition series will include:

 Opened: April 8, 2023

 Edwin Marcelin’s debut solo exhibition, Elevation: Abstract Meditations on Iconic Black Discipline

 Corey Pemberton’s second solo show with UNREPD, Person, Place, Thing

 Valincy-Jean Patelli’s debut solo exhibition, I Will Tell You the Future